AnthonyCxx/Notes-and-Writeups/C++/Input and Output/File Input and Output.md

 A vector is basically an array except you can change the size as you need to, making it useful for storing a file of an unknown size, while still being able to keep the individual lines separate.
 Vectors have very little overhead, so don't worry about slowing down your program by using one.

-If you're going to print the vector, I would recommend a [_ranged-based for loop_](https://www.geeksforgeeks.org/range-based-loop-c/).
+If you're going to loop over the vector (for printing, reading, etc.), I would recommend a [_ranged-based for loop_](https://www.geeksforgeeks.org/range-based-loop-c/).
 ```C++
 #include <vector>
 //Storage delcarations